Product Model: MS324PA

 How can we reduce 3D ghosting or eye strain during long procedures?

 Ghosting and fatigue are usually influenced by viewing angle, distance, and the 3D format output by the source.
 Keep the monitor centered to the primary surgeon’s viewpoint, avoid extreme off-axis viewing for stereoscopic work, and maintain consistent room lighting.
-If your camera system supports depth/convergence adjustment, align it to surgeon preference and minimize excessive depth effects that can increase strain.
+If your camera system supports depth or convergence adjustment, adjust it according to user preference and system recommendations.

 Can MS324PA support both 3D and 2D use cases in the same OR?

-Yes—many ORs use 3D for selected procedures and remain in 2D for others.
-The key is defining a simple workflow: which input is the “3D source,” what the default picture profile is, and who is responsible for switching modes.
-This reduces setup time and avoids confusion during room turnover or emergency conversions from 3D to 2D.
+Yes.
+Many ORs use 3D for selected procedures and remain in 2D for others.
+The key is defining a simple workflow: which input is the 3D source, what the default picture profile is, and who is responsible for switching modes.
+This helps reduce setup time and avoids confusion during room turnover or emergency conversion from 3D to 2D.

 How do we validate latency and motion handling for real-time 3D surgery?

-In real-time surgery, “perceived latency” depends on the entire video chain.
-To validate, test the camera’s fastest output path (direct SDI/HDMI/DP) first, then repeat through any routing, capture, or recording devices.
-Use a simple motion test (instrument movement and rapid panning) and confirm that overlays and tool motion remain responsive without judder or dropped frames.
+In real-time surgical video workflows, perceived latency depends on the entire video chain.
+To validate it, test the camera’s fastest output path, such as direct SDI, HDMI or DP connection, first.
+Then repeat the test through any routing, capture or recording devices.
+A simple motion test using instrument movement and rapid panning can help confirm whether overlays and tool motion remain responsive without judder or dropped frames.

 What are the best practices for integrating MS324PA into an OR routing system?

-Map inputs by clinical priority (primary 3D camera, backup 2D camera, ultrasound, etc.) and standardize cable types to reduce adapters.
-If you distribute to additional displays, confirm that the downstream devices accept the chosen 3D format.
-For reliability, many integrators keep a direct connection path available (camera → monitor) as a fallback in case a router or converter fails.
+Map inputs by clinical priority, such as primary 3D camera, backup 2D camera, ultrasound or auxiliary imaging sources, and standardize cable types to reduce adapter use.
+If the signal will be distributed to additional displays, confirm that the downstream devices support the selected 3D format.
+For reliability, many integrators keep a direct connection path from camera to monitor as a fallback in case a router or converter fails.

 How does optical bonding help in 3D viewing under strong OR lighting?

-Optical bonding reduces internal reflections that can wash out contrast and make stereoscopic depth cues harder to perceive.
-In bright environments, lower reflections improve perceived clarity and depth, while a flatter front surface also supports easier wipe-down and more consistent visibility across different OR lighting setups.
+Optical bonding helps reduce internal reflections that can wash out contrast and make stereoscopic depth cues harder to perceive.
+In bright operating room environments, lower reflection can improve perceived clarity and depth presentation.
+The flatter front surface also supports easier wipe-down cleaning and more consistent visibility across different OR lighting setups.

 What should biomedical teams consider for cleaning and disinfection without damaging the screen?

-Use hospital-approved disinfectants and follow a consistent wipe protocol (soft lint-free cloth, avoid abrasive pads).
-Do not spray liquid directly into seams or ports—apply to the cloth first.
-For repeatable compliance, document the approved chemicals and contact times, and train staff to avoid excessive pressure on the display surface during cleaning.
+Use hospital-approved disinfectants and follow a consistent wipe protocol with a soft lint-free cloth.
+Do not spray liquid directly into seams, buttons or ports; apply the disinfectant to the cloth first.
+For repeatable compliance, document the approved chemicals and contact times, and train staff to avoid abrasive pads or excessive pressure on the display surface during cleaning.

 How should we plan mounting and placement for optimal 3D performance?

-For stereoscopic viewing, placement matters more than in 2D: keep the monitor aligned to the primary surgeon’s line of sight, use a comfortable viewing distance, and minimize extreme side viewing by critical users.
-Boom mounting is common for precise positioning, while carts can work well if the monitor height and angle are standardized per room.
+For stereoscopic viewing, placement matters more than in standard 2D display workflows.
+Keep the monitor aligned with the primary surgeon’s line of sight, use a comfortable viewing distance, and minimize extreme side viewing by critical users.
+Boom mounting is often preferred for precise positioning, while cart installation can also work well if monitor height and viewing angle are standardized for each room.

 What should procurement request to ensure a smooth deployment across multiple rooms?

-Ask for a documented acceptance checklist: 3D compatibility confirmation with your camera brands, standardized picture profiles, input/output mapping, and a brief staff training plan (3D mode switching, troubleshooting, cleaning).
-For multi-room rollout, also request consistent cable kits and a spare parts strategy to reduce downtime during high-volume OR schedules.
+Ask for a documented acceptance checklist, including 3D compatibility confirmation, standardized picture profiles, input and output mapping, and a brief staff training plan for 3D mode switching, troubleshooting and cleaning.
+For multi-room rollout, request consistent cable kits and a spare parts strategy to support smoother deployment and maintenance planning.

 Ask For A Quick Quote